rust142/rust142/README.md

 4 Year work experience

 What tools/programming languages do I use?
-These programming languages are the ones I use most:
+These programming languages are the ones I use:

 - JS/TS, Dart, Python, Zig, Golang (Programming Language)
 - Node, Bun (Runtime Javascript Server)